xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 Now if you select the Simulated Traffic from the upper left drop down box you should see the links are colored according to their simulated utilization.

-On the following tables, the fields would have been populated
+On the Demands and Interfaces tables, the following columns have been populated:
-- Demands table, traffic field
+- Demands table: traffic column
-- Interfaces table, simulated traffic field
+- Interfaces table: simulated traffic (Traffic Sim) column

 ![Simulated Traffic Plot view showing link colors]({{site.baseurl}}/images/cp-design-getting-started-dmd-4-done.png)